ALS Society of Canada

 Responding to the tremendous need for current and credible ALS knowledge, awareness, and education, we empower Canadians affected by ALS to navigate the current realities of ALS, be informed consumers of ALS information, and advocate effectively for change.
 In Ontario, we provide direct community services and critical equipment and mobility devices to help people navigate ALS.

-Founded in 1977, ALS Canada is a registered charity that receives no government funding – our work is powered by generous donors who share our vision of a future without ALS.
+Founded in 1977, ALS Canada is a registered charity that receives no government funding – our work is powered by generous donors who share our vision of a world free of ALS.

-ALS Canada has consistently transformed donor contributions into vital programs and services, research investments, and advocacy work to help thousands of Canadians with ALS and their families live better today.
+ALS Canada has consistently transformed donor contributions into vital programs and services, research investments, advocacy work, and resources to help thousands of Canadians with ALS and their families live better today.
 Through an enduring relationship with Brain Canada, research investments are further leveraged to double the impact of donor dollars at ALS Canada.

-ALS Canada has been able to do this with the astute stewardship of donor dollars.
+ALS Canada continues to do this with the astute stewardship of donor dollars.
 The costs associated with our fundraising activities are strictly monitored and, year-over-year, result in our ability to provide continued support to people affected by ALS.
 ALS Canada has developed a fiscally responsible, diversified fundraising portfolio to mitigate the risk to revenue, to manage significant fluctuations, and to allow for ongoing growth.
 Our reporting policies are transparent and responsible, and adherent to all government and industry standards.
-Our audited financial statements are made available to all supporters and the public every year.
+Our audited financial statements are made available to all supporters and the public year after year.

 Charity Contact